Inference Methods for Interaction and Noise Intensities Using Only Spike-time Data on Coupled Oscillators

 The results of simultaneous inferences for the FitzHugh-Nagumo model with methods~I and~II are shown in Figs.~\ref{fig:fnINF} and \ref{fig:fig1}(b), respectively.
 Figure~\ref{fig:fnINF} reveals that precise inferences were obtained with method~I , except in the case of the greatest coupling strength, even though data on only one oscillator were employed.
 Figure~\ref{fig:fig1}(b) reveals that better inferences were obtained with method~II , because the additional information raised the precision of each inference.

 The causes of the inference error in the numerical demonstrations are summarized as follows: (i) Equations~(\ref{eq:Vm}) and~(\ref{eq:Vm2}) were derived using linear approximation.
 As the noise is increased, these equations deviate from reality. (ii) The $V_{m}$ and $\zeta$ obtained numerically are different from the actual values because the observation time is finite. (iii) There is a limit to the precision in the determination of spike timing.
 In our demonstrations, this limit corresponds to the time step in the numerical integration. (iv) The FitzHugh-Nagumo model can become poorly approximated by the phase model as noise intensity or coupling strength is increased.
+In Appendix B, we demonstrate that the error caused by (ii) can be estimated via the bootstrap method without repeating the inference experiments.

 The values inferred must be influenced by a complex combination of these error causes.
 We discuss here the fact that the largest errors were found in the inferences for high coupling strengths.
 For large $|c| \kappa$, the terms of $e^{3 c \kappa} d^{2} $ and $e^{2 c \kappa} \zeta^{2} $ are the smallest in Eqs.~(\ref{eq:Vm}) and (\ref{eq:Vm2}), respectively.
-The magnitude of these terms may be comparable to the errors mentioned above when coupling is sufficiently strong, because of which our inference methods becomes imprecise.
+The magnitude of these terms may be comparable to the errors mentioned above when coupling is sufficiently strong, because of which our inference methods become imprecise.
 One of the reasons that Method II achieved a more precise inference is that it avoids using $ e^{3 c \kappa} d^{2}$.

 Finally, we discuss the applicability of our methods.
 In the abovementioned experiment on cardiac cells~\cite{yamauchi02}, the period variance was gradually decreased over about ten days of the culture.
 By assuming that this evolution is sufficiently slow, we can infer the coupling strength and noise intensity for each day with our methods.
 Hence, it is possible to estimate the growth process of a cell culture noninvasively.